 - Speak about parents in a positive way while being honest and real.

 - Help children understand ‘dependence’, so they can make sense of why their parent needs help.
-Read more about this in the Working with children section.
+Read more about this in Working with children.

 Ask each child in a family: